In this article

 Find a TherapistAnswer a few questions to get started

-There are many therapy options available for pantoprazole and alcohol use disorder.
+Many therapy options are available for pantoprazole and alcohol use disorder.

 For example:

 MAT helps lower alcohol use among people with an alcohol use disorder.
-It can provide the support needed for someone to avoid drinking alcohol.
+It can provide the support needed for someone to avoid drinking alcohol and manage their withdrawal symptoms.

 Cognitive-behavioral therapy (CBT) sessions can also give people the coping skills to help confront triggers or situations that may lead to alcohol consumption.

-While recovery can be difficult, it isn't impossible.
-People can lead a more fulfilled, balanced life with the proper support and care.
+These options are just some of the many solutions to aid in your recovery.
+While it can be difficult, it isn’t impossible.
+People facing these conditions can lead a more fulfilled, balanced life with the proper support and care.

 In this article